 - Faculty advisor and faculty’s Dept.

 - Student’s photo.
+These photos are used for publicity about students’ research.
 The photo should provide a clear view of the student’s face.
-The student should be easily identifiable and alone in the photo.
+In addition, the photo should help portray the student’s research.
+For example, a student researching water quality in the Neuse river might show himself or herself with an image of the river in the background; a student studying in a historical archive might take a picture of herself or himself in or in front of the archive; or a student researching dance performance might show himself or herself dancing.
 If this is a joint project with another student then you both may be in the photo with a caption indicating the name of each student.
 Be sure to complete and return the Photo and Video Release.

 - What is your research question?